albruevich/Text-Quest-Editor/README.md

 ## Locations

 To open the location editing panel:
-- right click on an existing location,
+- right-click on an existing location,
-- or left click on an empty cell in location mode.
+- or left-click on an empty cell in location mode.

-The location editing or creation panel will open.
+The editing or creation panel for a location will open.

 <img src="docs/edit_location.webp" width="680">

 #### 1. Location Descriptions

-In the main text field you can edit the location description.
+In the main text field, you can edit the location description.

-A location can have multiple descriptions.
+One location can have several descriptions.
 To add a new description, click the “Add” button.
-To select a description, use the dropdown:
+To select a description, use the dropdown list:

 <img src="docs/loc_descr_1.webp" width="164">